 - The soaking tub: Soaking tubs are deeper, wider, grander tubs that allow you to submerge entirely underwater for a long, healing experience.
 Garden tubs — the popular French oval tubs featured in luxe catalogs — are a type of soaking tub.
 They typically utilize standard plumbing, but Modernize encourages you to discuss the type of tub you envision with a contractor ahead of time.

 - Freestanding: Just like it’s name, a freestanding bathtub is showerless.
 Varieties include the ever-popular vintage style clawfoot tubs and one of their highlights is the fact that it can go anywhere your plumbing will work with instead of being cast off to a shower or anchored to a particular wall.

 Shower and tub projects can be done in one day.
 Talk to your contractor about ideal timeframes upfront as they may limit your options.

 If the one-day route is not an option, be sure to communicate with your contractor about the timetable at hand in order to plan ahead.

 Multi-day or longer-term bathroom projects often mean needing to expect your water to be turned off while contractors are working.
 Make sure to have a plan for the disruption — not only in the loss of a bathroom but with any noise or dust that can be expected with any home improvement project.

 The average costs to renovate a bathroom can range from $1,000 to upwards of $25,000.
 The range is so large because bathrooms come in so many different shapes and sizes!
 A small bathroom with a single shower will have different needs than a mid-size bathroom with a shower/tub combo.
-And both of those will have totally different needs from a large ensuite bathroom.
+And both of those will have totally different needs from a large ensuite master bathroom.